Faces of RIT

 Improving Human-computer Interactions

-Improving interactions with online platforms for those with disabilities is the ultimate goal behind Matt Huenerfauth’s research.
+Improving interactions with online platforms for those with disabilities is the ultimate goal behind Huenerfauth’s research.
 By training designers to create and develop more accessible websites and mobile networks, a wider audience can connect to and benefit from these technologies.

 Happiness of employees and driving business outcomes are DeVito's main focus at Butler Till Media and Communications.
 Knowing all the work and energy she puts into driving a client's business is satisfaction in itself.